techtitanspanama/Tech-Titans-Panama/README.md

 15/6/2023

-Electrónica
+Electronics

-Las partes del casco se imprimieron, se pegaron y se pintaron con impermeabilizante para evitar entradas de agua, se comenzó a buscar todas las partes electrónicas necesarias entre ellas
+The hull parts were printed, glued and painted with waterproofing to prevent water ingress, we began to look for all the necessary electronic parts, including

-•	Arduino Mega- parte central de control
+• Arduino Mega- central control part
-•	Modulo de GPS y compas magnético 1-Sheeld, para la parte de navegación
+• GPS module and 1-Sheeld magnetic compass, for the navigation part
-•	 2 controladores de motor de 10 amperios Citron
+• 2 Citron 10 amp motor controllers
-•	2 motores de 12 voltios
+• 2 12 volt motors for the propellers
-•	1 caja para distribución eléctrica
+• 1 electrical distribution box

-Las piezas se montaron en una caja impermeable, para evitar daños por agua
+Parts were assembled in a waterproof box, to prevent water damage

 ![IMG_20231216_092738 (1)](https://github.com/techtitanspanama/Tech-Titans-Panama/assets/160556403/5f296a9a-ce37-465e-84a7-7ab8991762b7)